Learning to Optimize by Differentiable Programming: Differentiable Programming for Optimization

 \begin{example}[Classical NNLS] Given $\mathbf{A} \in \mathbb{R}^{m \times n}$ and $\mathbf{b} \in \mathbb{R}^m$, find \(\mathbf{x} \in \mathbb{R}_+^n\) by solving:

-Rewrite the corresponding dual problem \eqref{prob:DLL-NNLS-dual} to the minimum dual problem:
+Rewrite the corresponding dual problem \eqref{eq:DPFO-NNLS-Lagrangian-dual} to the minimum dual problem:

-The NNLS problem is a convex cone program that satisfies both the Slater condition and the KKT conditions.
+The problem \eqref{prob:DP-FOM-NNLS-primal} is a convex cone program and satisfies both the Slater condition and the KKT conditions.
 Consequently, its optimal primal solution $\mathbf{x}^*$ can be derived from the optimal dual solution. \end{example}